Nau mai, haere mai ki Te Kāhui Maru,

 Akin to the Ngāti Maru Iwi, the marae has over a generation become the foundation of many whānau, most of whom have partaken in the development of what it stands for today, “a place they can call home”.

-NGĀTI MARUWHARANUI | TERTIARY EDUCATION GRANTS 2025
+NGĀTI MARUWHARANUI | TERTIARY EDUCATION GRANTS 2025 (CLOSED)

 Te Pūaotanga o Maru i te Atatū – Crown Apology